BestReviews is reader-supported and may earn an affiliate commission. Details

 Retractable power cord means no more wrangling to wrap it up.
-Edge-to-edge cleaning surface is reliable in picking up debris around walls and corners.
+Edge-to-edge cleaning surface is reliable at picking up debris around walls and corners.
 Suction is consistent on all floor types.
+Has great maneuverability thanks to its swivel design.

 Some reports that it didn't lift pet hair as efficiently as it should have.